sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

   * The button text should describe the action that will occur on click
 * Developer friendly as a first principle
   * Keyboard navigation is a priority
-* Accessibility
-  * People of all abilities should have first-class access to code and coding.
-We cannot fulfill that mission if our application is not accessible
-  * Contrast
-  * Colorblindness
-  * Keyboard navigation
-  * Screen readers
 * General design guidelines
   * Minimum sizes of features
   * Margins between elements should be a minimum .5rem (8px)